Riemannian Inexact Gradient Descent for Quadratic Discrimination: Algorithm Design and Theoretical Guarantees

 In this section, we propose the Riemannian Inexact Gradient Descent algorithm, to minimize a nonconvex function $f$, over a Riemannian manifold $(\mathcal{M}, g)$ using an inexact gradient.
 The details can be seen in Algorithm \ref{rigd}.

-At each iteration $k$, the algorithm has access to an \emph{inexact gradient}, denoted by $\widetilde{\operatorname{grad}}(f(x_k))$.
-Throughout this work, we assume that the Riemannian manifold is embedded in an ambient Euclidean space.
-In this setting, our proposed method allows for inexact gradient computations that may not lie in the tangent space.
-We project these inexact gradients onto the tangent space using the standard orthogonal projection defined by the manifold's embedding.
-This projection-based correction is well-defined and commonly used for embedded manifolds such as the Grassmannian, which is also the focus of our application in the numerical section.
+At each iteration $k$, the algorithm has access to an \emph{inexact gradient}, denoted by $\widetilde{grad}(f(x_k))$.
+Throughout this work, we assume that the manifold admits an ambient matrix-space representation together with a well-defined projection onto the tangent space at each point.
+In this setting, our method allows for inexact gradient computations that may not initially belong to the tangent space.
+These inexact gradients are therefore projected onto the tangent space before the update is performed.
+Our analysis relies on this tangent-space projection mechanism, rather than on the manifold being a linear Euclidean space or globally embedded as a Euclidean submanifold.
+This viewpoint covers standard embedded manifolds as well as matrix-represented quotient manifolds \cite{edelman1998} such as the Grassmannian, which is the focus of our numerical section.

 To obtain a valid search direction on the manifold, we project this inexact gradient onto the tangent space, resulting in a direction $\Delta_k$.
-Specifically, $\Delta_k$ is the closest tangent vector to $\widetilde{\operatorname{grad}}(f(x_k))$, i.e., $\Delta_k = \arg\min_{\Delta \in \mathcal{T}_{x_k} \mathcal{M}} \| \Delta - \widetilde{\operatorname{grad}}(f(x_k)) \|$.
-The next iterate, $x_{k+1}$, is obtained by moving from $x_k$ along the geodesic in the direction of $-\Delta_k$ with step size $\eta_k$, using the exponential map as $x_{k+1} = \operatorname{Exp}_{x_k}(-\eta_k \Delta_k)$.
+Specifically, $\Delta_k$ is the closest tangent vector to $\widetilde{grad}(f(x_k))$, i.e., $\Delta_k = \arg\min_{\Delta \in \mathcal{T}_{x_k} \mathcal{M}} \| \Delta - \widetilde{grad}(f(x_k)) \|$.
+The next iterate, $x_{k+1}$, is obtained by moving from $x_k$ along the geodesic in the direction of $-\Delta_k$ with step size $\eta_k$, using the exponential map as $x_{k+1} = Exp_{x_k}(-\eta_k \Delta_k)$.
 This update ensures that the iterate remains on the manifold.
 The process is repeated for $K$ iterations.